 This is not a complete list.
 There may be other signs of diminished capacity.
 If a client is exhibiting these or other behaviors related to diminished capacity or financial exploitation that raise concerns, you should discuss those concerns with IFP Compliance at 813-341-0960 or email us at [email protected].
 Client Retention Through a Transition Publish Date; 7/9/2018 Author: Ned Van Riper

-When I work with advisors, especially wirehouse advisors that consider breaking away from their firm, they always ask me about client retention.
+When I work with financial professionals, especially wirehouse financial professionals that consider breaking away from their firm, they always ask me about client retention.
 What drives client retention during a transition?

-But leaving a brand name firm may not be a big deal when the relationship exists between the client and the advisor.
+But leaving a brand name firm may not be a big deal when the relationship exists between the client and the financial professional.
 It’s not between the client and the firm.
-So, if as an advisor you have a very strong client service model, there’s a good probability that many of your clients will come with you.
+So, if as a financial professional you have a very strong client service model, there’s a good probability that many of your clients will come with you.

 A True Story